Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Experiments and Results

 \subsection{Overall Performance}

 In this section, we present a comprehensive evaluation of SEFT across a range of fine-tuning scenarios.
-We begin by analyzing its ability to recover performance after pruning, followed by results on supervised fine-tuning tasks.
+We begin by analyzing its effectiveness under general-domain, followed by results on supervised fine-tuning tasks.
 Finally, we assess its efficiency in terms of memory cost, training speed, and inference latency.